hbomb79/Thea/README.md

 #### Configuration Directory
 ##### YAML: config_dir (ENV: CONFIG_DIR)
 ##### Default: `".config/thea/"`
-This path is relative to the users $HOME directory and is used by TPA to store any relevant configuration (mainly created profiles and targets).
+This path is relative to the users $HOME directory and is used by Thea to store any relevant configuration (mainly created profiles and targets).
 Files will be created in this directory and it's intended to be persistent storage.

 #### Cache Directory
 ##### YAML: cache_dir (ENV: CACHE_DIR)
 ##### Default: `".cache/thea/"`
-This path is relative to the users $HOME directory and is used by TPA to store cache information.
+This path is relative to the users $HOME directory and is used by Thea to store cache information.
 This is not intended to be permanent and the program will gracefully handle data loss in this directory.

 #### OMDB Api Key
 ##### YAML: omdb_api_key (ENV: OMBD_API_KEY)